 Two elements from this environment still influence my artistic voice.
 One is the crispness of contemporary urban architecture — clean lines and surfaces.
 The other is the feeling of hidden treasures that historic cities contain.
-There are so many textures to uncover, literally and figuratively.
+There are so many textures to uncover, both literally and figuratively.

-I feel a spiritual connection in nature that is hard for me to put into words.
+I feel a spiritual connection in nature that is hard to put into words.
 When I say it, instead, in a visual language, it feels more true.
 And I find, then, that it speaks to others’ connections — to the moments they’ve had in nature or other places of knowing.

 Sometimes, years later, I get to revisit a piece and I am struck by how it has taken on a new energy.
 It becomes its wearer’s rather than maker’s.
 There is magic and alchemy in metal arts that I cannot explain, but which moves and motivates me daily.

 Where do you work now?
 I'm in the Laguna Canyon Artists complex.
-Drop your email in the sign-up form and I’ll invite you to events here.
+Drop your email in the sign-up form and I’ll invite you to special events here.

-The complex is truly a treasure, with painters, sculptors, ceramists, printmakers and photographers.
+The complex is truly a treasure, with painters, sculptors, printmakers and photographers.
 It remains true to Laguna Beach’s roots as an artists’ colony.

 Should I sign up for your VIP list?
 Of course!
-How could you possibly read this far and not want to get invitations to exhibitions, be the first to know when new collections launch, receive offers and little gifts here and there?
-Yes, let’s keep in touch!
+How could you possibly read this far and not want to get invitations to exhibitions, be the first to know when new collections launch, and receive little gifts here and there?